Bang's problem and symplectic invariants: Billiards and capacity

 \begin{theorem} Let $K$ be a smooth strictly convex body in $\mathbb R^n$.
 Consider the norm with the unit ball $B=K-K$, then any closed billiard trajectory in $K$ with this norm has length at least $1+\frac{1}{n}$. \end{theorem}

-\begin{remark} This estimate is obviously tight for $n=1,2$, and is actually tight for $n\ge 3$, as it was checked by Yoav~Nir~\cite[Ch.~4]{nir2013}.
-In fact, a closed polygonal line with vertices at the centers of facets of a simplex $K$ is a closed billiard trajectory in $K$ with respect to the norm with unit ball $K-K$. \end{remark}
+We postpone the proof and discuss the result first.
+This estimate is obviously tight for $n=1,2$, and is actually tight for $n\ge 3$, as it was checked by Yoav~Nir~\cite[Ch.~4]{nir2013}.
+In fact, a closed polygonal line with vertices at all the centers of mass of facets of any simplex $K$ is a closed billiard trajectory in $K$ with respect to the norm with unit ball $K-K$.

-\begin{remark} Assuming something like Conjecture~\ref{conjecture:plank-capacity} this theorem would imply a weaker result than the Bang conjecture, that is the sum of relative widths of planks would be proved to be at least $\frac{n+1}{2n}$.
-This is not what was conjectured by Bang, but would be a good step toward the Bang conjecture.
-Again, for ``almost parallel planks'', like in Theorem~\ref{theorem:almost-par}, this weaker Bang conjecture with sum $\frac{n+1}{2n}$ already follows from Theorems \ref{theorem:almost-par} and \ref{theorem:billiards-symmetrization}. \end{remark}
+Assuming Conjecture~\ref{conjecture:plank-hz} (or a similar conjecture), this theorem would imply a weaker result than the Bang conjecture, that is the sum of relative widths of planks would be proved to be at least $\frac{n+1}{2n}$.
+This is not what was conjectured by Bang, but would be a good step towards the Bang conjecture.
+Evidently, for almost parallel planks we have the following corollary:

-\begin{remark} Following~\cite{aaok2013} and assuming the Viterbo conjecture~\cite{vit2000} (volume of a convex $X\subset V\times V^*$ is at least $\frac{c_{HZ}(X)^n}{n!}$), this theorem would also imply a Mahler-type inequality:

-This kind of Mahler inequality has not been considered so far, in particular one may try to resolve its two-dimensional case by more elementary methods.
-As in~\cite{abksh2014}, this inequality may happen not to be tight; intuitively in it is explained by the observation that an equality case in Viterbo's inequality needs many closed characteristics of the same action (billiard trajectories in our setting), which are not present in the example of a triangle. \end{remark}
+\begin{corollary} Assume a convex body $K\subset V$, $\dim V = n$, is covered by planks $P_1,\ldots, P_N$.
+Let us measure the widths with the norm $\|\cdot\|$ with unit ball $K-K$, and assume that the unit (with respect to the dual norm) normals to the planks, $n_1,\ldots, n_N\in V^*$ can be chosen ``almost parallel'', that is for any sequence of non-negative coefficients $c_i$, at least one of which is $1$, the following inequality holds: